Animal Welfare Section

 What type of vaccinations are required by the state of North Carolina for cats and dogs?

-Cats and dogs need to be vaccinated at 4months of age for rabies.
+Cats and dogs need to be vaccinated at 4 months of age for rabies.
 All dog and cats 4 months of age and greater must be currently vaccinated against rabies.
 The initial vaccination last for (1) year.
-The next vaccination is good for (3) years if your veterinarian uses a (3) three-year vaccine the vaccination must be administered by a licensed veterinarian.

 Do I contact the Animal Welfare Division if I observe animals being mistreated?